thisrod/pyfield/README.md

 	zero = ones.D()

-A SpectralField records the bounds of the field from which it was tranformed.
+A SpectralField records the orientation, bounds, and grid origin of the field from which it was tranformed.
 These, along with the Grid of wavenumbers, allow ifft to reconstruct the original grid.

 How should even-sized grids be handled?
 Should the reciprocal grid always be odd, with the last term possibly split between +f and -f, so that real fields are interpolated with real functions?